 This past Christmas, my boyfriend James surprised me with a trip to Mexico City (aka Ciudad de Mexico, or CDMX for short), a vibrant, intoxicating and romantic place.
 We spent 3.5 days there last week, and I came back home buzzing with energy.
 With a population of over 20 million, it’s no wonder the city is so lively.
-My absolute favorite thing to do in any new place is to walk around and explore, but here’s a specific list of fun things to do in Mexico City.
+If you’ve read my travel guides, you know my absolute favorite thing to do in any new place is to walk around and explore—the CDMX is perfect for that.
+Here’s a list of fun things to do in Mexico City.

 Teotihuacan – Pyramids in Mexico

 Just 30 miles from Mexico City (and a 45-minute bus ride away), this ancient Mayan city is home to breathtaking pyramids and ruins.
 Even to this day, the origins of Teotihuacan remain a mystery.
 It didn’t cost very much to get in (the equivalent of a couple U.S. dollars per person), and was definitely a trip highlight.
 While you could spend an entire day exploring, four hours is a good chunk of time to see all the main parts.